giacomocavalieri/effects-introduction/slides/content/_index.md

 ---

-The problem with unrestricted side effects is that there no longer is _referential transparency:_ while one can factor out duplicate values the same is not true for statements, they are not easily testable and it is overall harder to reason about the program's behavior
+The problem with unrestricted side effects is that there is no _referential transparency:_ while one can factor out duplicate values the same is not true for statements, they are not easily testable and it is overall harder to reason about the program's behavior

 ```scala
 val program1: Int = maybeDouble(1) + maybeDouble(1)